THIRD QUARTER 2023

 This manager commentary represents an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice.

 The Russell 3000 Index is a market-capitalization weighted index measuring the performance of the 3,000 largest U.S. companies based on total market capitalization.
-You cannot invest directly in an index.
 The S&P 500 Index is a commonly recognized market capitalization weighted index of 500 widely held equity securities, designed to measure broad U.S. equity performance.
 The Morningstar US Technology index measures the performance of companies engaged in design, development, and support of computer operating systems and applications, manufacturing of computer equipment, data storage products, networking products, semiconductors, and components.
 Unlike mutual funds, an index does not incur expenses.
 If expenses were deducted, the actual returns of an index would be lower.
 You cannot invest directly in an index.

-Click here to view Towpath Focus Fund Top 10 Holdings as of 9/30/2022.
-Click here to view Towpath Technology Fund Top 10 Holdings as of 9/30/2022.
+Click here to view Towpath Focus Fund Top 10 Holdings as of the most recent quarter-end.
+Click here to view Towpath Technology Fund Top 10 Holdings as of the most recent quarter-end.
 Current and future portfolio holdings subject to change.

 CFA is a registered trademark of the CFA Institute.

 Towpath Funds are distributed by Ultimus Funds Distributors, LLC (Member FINRA).
 Ultimus Fund Distributors, LLC and Towpath Funds are separate and unaffiliated.